 - Thumb Rule: Always ensure that your outgoing XRP funds are at least 20 XRP when sending to an unfunded XRP wallet

-Best and easy way is to remember this thumb rule and you will never go wrong.
+The best yet easy way is to remember this thumb rule and you will never go wrong.

-What Happens If You Don’t Have Minimum 20 XRP?
+What Happens If You Don’t Have The ‘Minimum 20 XRP’?

-Here are a few hand-picked articles for you to read next:
+Here are a few other hand-picked articles for you to read next: